klemens-floege/svn_ensembles/README.md

 - **Normal Kernel**
 - **Anisotropic Curvature Kernel**

+## Note on Datasets
+We refrained from uploading the MNIST and FashionMNIST datasets due to the file limit.
+However, just loading from the -ubyte files from the corresponding websites and then creating a .xlsx file will run smoothly in our pipeline.

 ## Running Experiments
 We are using Hydra configs for configuration management.
 Please refer to the `config.yaml` file for further details.
 In order to call the LL-SVN algorithm simply set SVN.ll=True.